agethen/RPAN/README.md

 The file `video1.npy` is an example of what `load_pose_map()` expects.
 The format is Tx18x3, where each triplet is (x,y,confidence), and all values are in range [0,1].
 In case there are multiple poses, we currently picked the one with highest confidence; if no pose is detected, we set the frame to all-zeros.

 ## RGB data
-We assume that the video is stored as a collection of jpeg files.
-The files are organized as: `PREFIX/video_id/frame_000000.jpg` etc.
+We assume that the video is stored as a collection of jpeg files, sampled at 25 fps.
+The files are organized as: `PREFIX/video_id/frame_000001.jpg` etc.

 ## Miscellaneous
 Unlike the published paper, we use ResNet v2-50 to extract the convolutional cube.
 You can download our ResNet weights at http://cmlab.csie.ntu.edu.tw/~agethen/resnet_v2.npy .